About Us

 Fit for Art Patterns

 Our patterns and pattern variations come from our own desire to create comfortable and creative clothing that fits our figures and our busy lifestyles.
 Fit for Art Patterns introduced its first sewing pattern, the Tabula Rasa Jacket, to the market in 2011.
 Designed for sewers, quilters and wearable artists, it offers a flattering “blank slate” for creative expression.
 Our second major pattern, Eureka!
 Pants that Fit, followed in 2012; after all, great looking jackets need to be worn with well-fitting pants!
 In 2014, we introduced the Tabula Rasa Knit Tee & Tunic, a very versatile pattern for knit tops.
 Our fourth core pattern, the Carpe Diem Dress & Tunic, debuted in 2021.
-Once you’ve fitted our patterns to your figure, you can use them to create a wardrobe for every season and occasion with the supplemental Variation and Detail patterns.
+Once you’ve fitted our patterns to your figure, you can use them to create a wardrobe for every season and occasion with the supplemental Variation and Detail patterns and inspiration in our blog archive.
 Read more about our sewing philosophy.

 Rae Cumbie, Creative Director